 * Iron deficiency symptomsIron deficiency anemia is caused when there is low dietary intake of iron.
 This disease shows symptoms like fatigue, hair loss, irritability, restlessness and breathlessness.
 If the problem is not corrected it can lead to morbidity and death.
 Malabsorption, chronic bleeding and inadequate intake are the main reasons for low bioavailability of iron.

-* Magnesium deficiency symptomsThe symptoms associated with low dietary intake of dietary mineral magnesium are muscle weakness, hypokalemia, hypocalcemia, irregular heartbeat, muscle cramps, tetanus, insulin resistance and nausea.
+magnesium are muscle weakness, hypokalemia, hypocalcemia, irregular heartbeat, muscle cramps, tetany, insulin resistance and nausea.

 * Molybdenum deficiency symptomsRegular low dietary intake of this trace mineral is required for the body's enzymatic functions.
 Its dearth may occur in patients receiving parenteral nutrition.
 Significant sources of this mineral are meat products, green vegetables and cereals.
 Diseases like esophageal squamous cell carcinoma are observed when the mineral is absent in diet.